wslyvh/AmsterdamBlockchainWeek/events/Keeping-up-with-the-Maker-Mafia/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    'This year has been an exciting one for MakerDAO - in line with the progressive decentralization principle, the Maker Foundation is dissolving and the community is getting bigger and stronger: we have witnessed the appearance of various core units that provide services directly to the DAO, and the formation of new companies that are part of the Maker ecosystem.'
+    This year has been an exciting one for MakerDAO - in line with the progressive decentralization principle, the Maker Foundation is dissolving and the community is getting bigger and stronger: we have witnessed the appearance of various core units that provide services directly to the DAO, and the formation of new companies that are part of the Maker ecosystem.
   -
-    'Curious to hear more from the people behind these?
+    Curious to hear more from the people behind these?
 Or just seizing the opportunity to reconnect with your fellow Maker community?
 Join us in Paris on July 21th.
-More info will follow soon.'
+More info will follow soon.
   -
-    'Speakers will include reps from MakerDAO Core Units, spin-off companies (like Oasis.app) and Maker Community.'
+    Speakers will include reps from MakerDAO Core Units, spin-off companies (like Oasis.app) and Maker Community.

 # The date should be in the format year-month-day (ISO 8601).